hexparrot/mineos-node/docs/secure/iptables_simple.md

 ## Conclusion

 `iptables` provides an immense amount of control of packet flow.
 Creating good rules from the outset will lower the effort required to maintain a secured system.
-Be safe
+Be safe!